mikebranstein/nativescript-workshop-instructions/src/chapters/chapter4.md

 ### Wrapping text

 But wait!
-Do you see the text you just added.
+Do you see the text you just added?
 It's running off the side of the page.

 > NOTE: By default, text within a `<Label />` element does not wrap to new lines.